se3ya/LC-ConfigurableQuota/Thunderstore/README.md

 - **Starting Credits** - Credits you start with on a new game
 - **Starting Quota** - First quota value on a new game
-- **Days To Deadline** - Days per quota cycle.
+- **Days To Deadline** - Days per quota.
 Ignored when `RandomizeDeadline` is on
-- **Randomize Deadline** - Pick a random deadline length each cycle using the min/max below.
+- **Randomize Deadline** - Pick a random deadline length each quota using the min/max below.
 Also used by constellations in `Use Global` mode
 - **Deadline Min** - Minimum days when random deadline is enabled
 - **Deadline Max** - Maximum days when random deadline is enabled
 - **Deadline Must Change** - Forces the next random deadline to differ from the previous one
-- **Base Increase** - Base amount the quota goes up each cycle
+- **Base Increase** - Base amount the quota goes up each quota
 - **Curve Sharpness** - Controls how fast the quota scales.
 Higher = slower growth
 - **Randomizer Multiplier** - Adds variation to quota increases.
 0 = no randomness, 1 = vanilla variance